dekellum/gravitext/gravitext-xmlprod/README.txt

 == Dependencies

-* Java 1.5 or higher
+* Java 1.5+ higher
 * gravitext-util gem
-* rjack-jdom for comparative performance test
+* rjack-jdom for comparative performance testing

 == License

-Copyright (C) 2007-2009 David Kellum
+Copyright (c) 2007-2009 David Kellum

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You